 We continue to execute against our balanced growth strategy, which we define as the expansion of earnings at a faster rate than our revenue growth, supported by a less-leveraged capital structure.
-This strategy provides us with flexibility to increase return on capital, reduce leverage, or increase investment in land and other operating assets in response to changing market conditions.
-Our priorities for fiscal 2022 is to grow our lot position by increasing land spend and our use of land option agreements, improve profitability while reducing our total debt below \$1.0 billion, deliver extraordinary customer experience and encourage employee well-being.
+This strategy provides us with flexibility to reduce leverage, increase investment in land and other operating assets, or repurchase shares in response to changing market conditions.
+Our priorities for fiscal 2022 are to grow our lot position by increasing land spend and our use of land option agreements, improve profitability while reducing our total debt below \$1.0 billion, deliver an extraordinary customer experience and encourage employee well-being.

-Overview of Results for Our Fiscal First Quarter
+Overview of Results for Our Fiscal Second Quarter

-The following is a summary of our performance against certain key operating and financial metrics during the three months ended December 31, 2021:
+The following is a summary of our performance against certain key operating and financial metrics during the quarter ended March 31, 2022: